hyunhwan-jeong/SalmonTE/README.md

 # What is SalmonTE?

-SalmonTE is an ultra-Fast and Scalable Quantification Pipeline of Transpose Element (TE) Abundances from Next Generation Sequencing Data
+SalmonTE is an ultra-Fast and Scalable Quantification Pipeline of Transpose Element (TE) Abundances from Next Generation Sequencing Data.
+It comes with (Salmon)[https://github.com/COMBINE-lab/salmon] which is a fast and accurate transcriptome quantification method.

 # How to use it?